- User Interface

 Editing Bubble Text

 The text inside a bubble can be edited by double clicking a bubble.
 This will open a text editor that allows you to type text into the bubble.
 The bubble editor has formatting options for changing the font, text color, text size and alignment.
 To change the format of some text you must first select it with the mouse cursor and then choose the formatting option from the editor menu.
 Clicking anywhere on the screen will close the text editor.

 There are many options for styling bubbles.
-The styling options become available in the toolbar when a bubble is selected.
+The styling options appear in the toolbar when a bubble is selected.
+If multiple bubbles are selected, the common properties are shown.
+Changing a property will change all the selected bubbles.

 |Change the shape of the bubble from a selection of over 70 shapes.|